frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 ## from permutation to tree generation {#from-permutation-to-tree-generation}

-Before we go into the solution of this problem it is good to be able to understand how to create trees using a permutation.
+Before we go into the solution of this problem it is good to be able to understand how to create a tree using a permutation.

 First how does a permutation \\(a\\) translate into a tree?
 Think of \\(a[i]\\) as the time in which node \\(i\\) is inserted to the tree.
 We'll use the following